Monday, May 25, 2026

 I gotta increase the drag on those shutters, i.e., slide a bit more cardboard behind them.

 The music the next evening was provided by the High School Jazz Band.
-There was a spot for the tripod on a table right in front of the band, and an explanation for the surprised women whose shoulder appears at the right.
+There was a spot for the tripod on a table right in front of the band, and an explanation for the surprised woman whose shoulder appears at the right.

 Then a two-day break with no place to go.
 Oh, that magic feeling.